Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/README.md

 # Website for [Evolutionary-Intelligence.github.io](https://evolutionary-intelligence.github.io/)

-### 3. Customize your website settings

-Edit the `_config.yml` file to change any settings you want.
-To edit the file, first click on it to view the file, and on the next page click on the pencil icon to edit it (watch the video tutorial above if you're confused).
-The settings in the file are self-explanatory and there are comments inside the file to help you understand what each setting does.
-Any line that begins with a hashtag (`#`) is a comment, and the other lines are actual settings.
-After changing the settings, click the green __*Commit changes*__ button to save these edits.

-> Note: In the video above, only one setting in the `_config.yml` file is edited, but you should go through the rest of the settings as well.

-### 4. Congratulations!
-You have a website!

-If you named your project correctly and made an edit to the config file, your website should be ready in a minute or two at `https://YOURUSERNAME.github.io`.
-Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
-Your website will be initialized with several sample blog posts and a couple other pages.

 ## The harder way (for advanced users)

 The instructions above explain how to use Beautiful Jekyll in the easiest way: by forking on GitHub.
 There are more [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that include either using GitHub Pages with remote themes, or using Ruby gems.
 They provide you with more control, but are only intended for advanced users.